Things to do in Split

 Visiting Split on a budget?

 Looking for a way to enjoy the city for free?
-Consider booking a free walking tour of Split, where you’ll walk alongside a local guide and other curious travelers, learning about the historic significance of the city center, as well as learning the streets of the city for your own adventures.
+Consider booking a free walking tour in Split, where you’ll walk alongside a local guide and other curious travelers, learning about the historic significance of the city center, as well as learning the streets of the city for your own adventures.

 Additionally, you can ask your guide questions and recommendations on the best restaurants which is a bonus!